Dear Camp Temagami Community,

 We will continue to register new participants, hire exceptional staff, plan incredible canoe tripping routes, and work hand-in-hand with our local Timiskaming health unit and the Ontario Camps Association to make this possible.

 We will provide updates whenever new information is available.
 Rest assured, we will make decisions for the greater good that place the physical and financial health of our camp community first.

 Now more than ever, it is important to provide opportunities to help others find their inner strength, feel the healing power of wilderness, learn that we are stronger as a group, and know that nature has value worth protecting.
-We hope time is on our side, with three months before the start of camp.
 With good fortune, we will all be able to enjoy the beauty of a wood canvas canoe traversing a calm lake and the colorful glow of an incredible Temagami sunset together with our life-long friends this summer.